AJMansfield/Intelligence-Core-Public/kttu02.md

 You do your best to stay out of trouble.

-One thing you do have significant trouble with is the language.
+One thing you do have significant trouble with though, is the language.

-It was often said on Earth that the English language was really three languages stacked on top of each other wearing a trench coat.
+It is often said on Earth that the English language is really three languages stacked on top of each other wearing a trench coat.
-That it regularly pursued other languages down alleyways to beat them unconscious and rifle their pockets for new vocabulary.
+That it regularly pursues other languages down alleyways to beat them unconscious and rifles their pockets for new vocabulary.

-If that was the case, the ... _languages_, if that was even the right term for what these halflings spoke, was some kind of eldrich abomination wrested from the elemental chaos and given flesh.
+If that is the case, the ... _languages_, if that was even the right term for what these halflings speak, is some kind of eldrich abomination wrested from the elemental chaos and given flesh.

-Across even _this_ small city, there wasn't just _one_ language, or even a dozen.
+Across even _this_ small city, there isn't just _one_ language, or even a dozen.
-There were literally _thousands_ of distinct languages and dialects, in _regular use_, all bleeding into each other in a horible convoluted mess.
+There are literally _thousands_ of distinct languages and dialects, in _regular use_, all bleeding into each other in a horible convoluted mess.

 At least within a single clan,